 Candie, seeking to humiliate Schultz and recognizing that Schultz finds him to be a disgusting human being, says he will not allow the travelers to leave with Broomhilda unless King shakes his hand, a Mississippi & Southern tradition.
 This is more than Schultz can take.
 As he stretches out his hand to shake Candie's hand, the spring-loaded pistol he used on the sheriff of Daughtrey pops into his right hand and fires through the flower on Candie's lapel.
 Candie looks down at the bullet wound, clutches his chest, staggers backwards and falls over, dead.
 Stephen screams, "No!" and rushes to Candie's side.
 Butch Pooch, Candie's bodyguard, turns around.
 Schultz apologizes to Django for being unable to resist temptation, and then Pooch fires his shotgun.
 The bullet hits Schultz with enough force to throw him back into a bookcase, dead.

 Just as Schultz's body hits the ground, all hell breaks loose as Django grabs the distracted Pooch's revolver and shoots him.
 Moguy tries to run, screaming for help, but is shot multiple times as he tries to enter the foyer.
 Django then is thrown back into the foyer, and a shootout ensues as he trades fire with numerous white ranchers.
 Blood flies everywhere and bodies fall left, right and center.
+Despite taking several losses, several reinforcements of white ranchers arrive, armed with repeating rifles, where they use ladders to scale the second floor of the house to gain access and take position atop the second floor balcony where they open massive return fire against the lone Django who is forced to take cover under some furniture.
 The shootout ends when Django runs out of ammo, while Stephen and Billy Crash capture Broomhilda and threaten to kill her unless Django surrenders.
 Feeling that he has no other choice, Django does surrender and he is brutally beaten by Candie's crew.

-When Django awakens, he is naked and tied upside down.
+When Django awakens several hours later, he is naked and tied upside down in a shack.
 Billy Crash is preparing to castrate him with a red hot knife.
 Stephen enters and tells the man that the plans have changed, and Django is no longer slated for castration.
 After the man leaves, Stephen explains that Django would have died too quickly if he had been castrated.
 Stephen, wanting Django to suffer, has arranged to sell him to the LeQuint Dickey Mining Company as a slave, where Django will spend the rest of his days.

 En route to the mining company, Django is able to get the attention of one of the transporters (a group of Australians, including a cameo by director Quentin Tarantino).
 He tells them that he is a bounty hunter, not a slave, and that he was tracking a man worth $7,000 before he was captured.
 He promises that if they free and arm him, he will give them the lion's share of the reward.
 They find the bounty notice (from Django's first kill) on his person and also question the other slaves, who admit that Django is a bounty hunter and rode in to Candie Land with a white man on a horse.
 The transporters unwisely free Django, give him a pistol and he immediately kills them all and frees the other slaves bound for the mine.
 He takes a horse, guns, and dynamite and heads back to Candie Land.